aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/key_areas_in_data.md

-# What are the key areas to look out for in the data when framing the AI project?
+# What are some data considerations when framing an AI project?
 Contributor: Tan Kwan Chet, Lead AI Technical Consultant

 ---